 What's Coming ...

 The most common question our customers ask us is "how do we roast this bean"?
 Behmor are solving that problem for us.
 The next new model will allow you to load your favourite roasts up onto the internet where others can download the roast and drive their roasters from their smart phones.
 Of course you will still need to monitor the roast, but you will be able to copy anything we do, and anything our other customers willing to share do, directly into your roaster.
 It just keeps getting better ....
-This is still some time away though and while this approach may give you a head start on certain beans, in the long run you will still likely end up tweaking to your own personal preferences.
+This is still some time away though (could be years) and while this approach may give you a head start on certain beans, in the long run you will still likely end up tweaking to your own personal preferences.